 Read our review: Surrounded by History at the St George Inn, St. Augustine Florida

 If you want a quieter stay right on the beach, the Pearl of the Sea is an excellent choice.
 Located on Crescent Beach, this Mediterranean style waterfront bed and breakfast is close to Anastasia State Park and has only 13 guestrooms.
 Here, you can relax in the hot tub or take a dip in the sparkling pool with a swim-up bar or explore the grounds.
 Take a trip to the St. Augustine Lighthouse and Museum or the St. Augustine Alligator Farm Zoological Park which are both about ten miles away.

 The Tryp by Wyndham is full of all the amenities you have come to know with this popular hotel chain.
 This property is located in the waterfront and is walking distance from many popular St Augustine attractions like the San Sebastian Winery and Whetstone Chocolate Factory.
-There is a buffet breakfast and an impressive Spanish restaurant on site, 333.
+There is a buffet breakfast and an impressive Spanish restaurant on site, named 333.